farcaster-project/RFCs/09-swap-state.md

 By ensuring that daemon output messages can be replayed safely, like tasks, the work already performed since the last saved checkpoint can be replayed safely.

 ## Datum messages
-Datum messages are generic messages --- bidirectionally exchanged by client and daemon --- which allow the construction of types that are needed for protocol progression, such as a signature or transaction.
+Datum messages are generic messages --- bidirectionally exchanged by client and daemon --- which allow the construction of types that are needed for protocol progressions, such as a signature or transaction.
 They convey the information needed to construct the state on the other side.
 The instantiation of the type is equivalent to placing a token in a petrinet.
 The marking of the net encodes the full state, and this one token is thus a partial state.

 ## Transcripts
 Transcripts are time-ordered, and composed of